containernetworking/cni/SPEC.md

 #### IP Address Management (IPAM) Interface

 Like CNI plugins, the IPAM plugins are invoked by running an executable.
 The executable is searched for in a predefined list of paths, indicated to the CNI plugin via `CNI_PATH`.
 The IPAM Plugin receives all the same environment variables that were passed in to the CNI plugin.
-Just like the CNI plugin, IPAM receives the JSON configuration file via stdin.
+Just like the CNI plugin, IPAM receives the network configuration file via stdin.

 Success is indicated by a zero return code and the following JSON being printed to stdout (in the case of the ADD command):